Fred Noonan: Theories on disappearance

-Contradictory research has recently been advanced; it is possible to set course for and see Gardner from a point on the over Howland sunline (passing seven miles east of), but one does not simply reach Gardner by following such a line.
+Contradictory research has recently been advanced; it is possible to set course for and see Gardner from a point on the over Howland sunline (passing 7 mi east of), but one does not simply reach Gardner by following such a line.
 A position line is part of a circle circumference and may be considered a straight line only for limited distances.
-The sun's azimuth change per hour is about 15 arcdegrees, whereas the Howland-to-Gardner flight (409 statute miles) would have taken 2 hours 55 minutes (at 140 mph).
-As a result, the aircraft, when having followed the LOP by astronavigation, would have passed far northward of Gardner when reaching its meridian.
-The "Gardner" hypothesis originates from a 1980s book (Note: The Earhart Travesty: 75 Years of U.S. Government Deceit in the Disappearance of Amelia Earhart by Mike Campbell) where navigator Paul Rafford, Jr. (Note: Paul Rafford, Jr. was a navigator-radio operator for Pan American World Airways in the 1940s.) "fell off his chair when seeing that the position line points in the direction of Gardner Island".
-Apart from such supposition, it was with the available fuel reserves (45 gallons) impossible to reach Gardner from the Howland region: the route would have taken 120 U.S. gallons at least.
+The sun's azimuth change per hour is about 15 arcdegrees, whereas the Howland-to-Gardner flight—409 mi—would have taken 2 hours 55 minutes at 140 mph.
+As a result, the aircraft, when having followed the line of position by astronavigation, would have passed far northward of Gardner when reaching its meridian.
+The Gardner Island hypothesis originates from a 1980s book (Note: The Earhart Travesty: 75 Years of U.S. Government Deceit in the Disappearance of Amelia Earhart by Mike Campbell) where navigator Paul Rafford Jr. (Note: Paul Rafford Jr. was a navigator-radio operator for Pan American World Airways in the 1940s.) "fell off his chair when seeing that the position line points in the direction of Gardner Island".
+Apart from such supposition, with the available fuel reserves of 45 gal, it would not have been possible to reach Gardner from the Howland region, as the route would have taken at least 120 gal.

-The author of an article in Journal of Navigation, Vol. 9, No. 3, December 2011, avers that due to insufficient fuel reserves from 1912 GMT, no land other than Howland itself and Baker at 45 miles could be reached.
-With a maximum ferry range of 2,740 statute miles, even the closest islands Winslow Reef and McKean Island, at 210 and 350 miles away respectively, were unreachable.
+The author of an article in the European Journal of Navigation, Vol. 9, No. 3, December 2011, avers that due to insufficient fuel reserves from 1912 GMT, no land other than Howland itself and Baker Island at 45 mi could be reached.
+With a maximum ferry range of 2740 mi, even the closest islands of Winslow Reef and McKean Island, at 210 and 350 mi away, respectively, were unreachable.

 David W. Jourdan refutes the theory that Earhart and Noonan landed on Gardner Island, claiming that any transmissions attributed to Gardner Island were false.

-Ocean explorer Robert Ballard led a 2019 expedition to locate Earhart's Electra or evidence that it landed on Nikumaroro as supposed by the Gardner/Nikumaroro hypothesis.
-After days of searching the deep cliffs supporting the island and the nearby ocean using state of the art equipment and technology, Ballard did not find any evidence of the plane or any associated wreckage of it.
-Allison Fundis, Ballard's chief operating officer of the expedition, stated, “We felt like if her plane was there, we would have found it pretty early in the expedition.”